isomerpages/nlb-biblioasia/_oct-to-dec-2013/Spicy Nation: From India to Singapore.md

 permalink: /vol-9/issue-3/oct-dec-2013/indian-spicy-food-india-singapore/
 description: ""
 ---
-#### From fish head curry to Indian rojak, Indian food in Singapore has evolved over time, drawing influences from the various local cultures, and finding its place in the hearts of Singaporeans.
+#### From fish head curry to Indian rojak, Indian food in Singapore has evolved over time, drawing influences from various local cultures, and finding its place in the hearts of Singaporeans.

 <img style="width: 650px; height: 400px;" src="/images/vol-9-issue-3/Spicy%20Nation/s1.jpg">
-<div style="background-color: white;">Indian <i>rojak</i> is a hot favourite of Singaporeans. <i>Eleanor Foong, ImipolexG, weesen via Flickr.</i></div>
+<div style="background-color: white;">Indian <i>rojak</i> is a hot favourite among Singaporeans. <i>Eleanor Foong, ImipolexG, weesen via Flickr.</i></div>

 “The discovery of a new dish does more for the happiness of man than the discovery of a star.”
 <div style="text-align: right">— Jean Anthelme Brillat-Savarin</div>